 How high can your hedges for privacy be?

-This post covers the law on English hedges, but it will give you ideas on what issues you need to look up locally.
+This post covers the law on English hedges.
+However, if you live elsewhere, it will give you pointers as to what issues you may need to check before choosing your hedge.
 And, wherever you live, individual houses or areas may have covenants or local regulations that over-ride national laws.
-Check your Deeds and local rules.
+Check both your Deeds and your local rules.

-Since the High Hedges Act 2008, a ‘high hedge’ is a hedge more than two metres high.
+Since the High Hedges Act 2008, a ‘high hedge’ in England is a hedge more than two metres high.
 That’s 6ft 5″.

 A hedge, legally, is three trees or more in a row.
 The High Hedges Act only applies to evergreen hedges, so if the leaves of your hedge fall off in winter, then your neighbour can’t complain.